binyamin/dg-webring/README.md

 3. Style it however you like!

 ## Add yourself...
 Open an issue.
-List your name, a link to your digital garden, and optionally an rss feed.
+List your name, and the link to your digital garden.